StatMixedML/XGBoostLSS/README.md

 ![Optional Text](../master/plots/xgboostlss_quant_res.png)

-Again, the good fit of the model is confirmed, even though we see some underfitting in the tail of the distribution.
+Despite some slight underfitting in the tails of the distribution, XGBoostLSS provides a well calibrated forecast and the good approximation of our model to the data is confirmed.
 XGBoostLSS also allows to investigate the estimated effects for all distributional parameter.
 Looking at the top 10 Shapley values for both the conditional mean and variance indicates that both *yearc* and *area* are considered as being important variables.

 ```r
 # Shapley value